 - Request the type of coverage decision you want.
 Start by calling, writing, or faxing us to make your request.
 You, your representative, or your doctor (or other prescriber) can do this.
 You can also access the coverage decision process through our website.
 For the details, go to Chapter 2, Section 1 and look for the section called, How to contact us when you are asking for a coverage decision about your Part D prescription drugs.
 Or if you are asking us to pay you back for a drug, go to the section called, Where to send a request asking us to pay for our share of the cost for medical care or a drug you have received. - You or your doctor or someone else who is acting on your behalf can ask for a coverage decision.
 Section 4 of this chapter tells how you can give written permission to someone else to act as your representative.
-You can also have a lawyer act on your behalf.

-- If you want to ask us to pay you back for a drug, start by reading Chapter 7 of this booklet: Asking us to pay our share of a bill you have received for covered medical services or drugs.
+You can also have a lawyer act on your behalf. - If you want to ask us to pay you back for a drug, start by reading Chapter 7 of this booklet: Asking us to pay our share of a bill you have received for covered medical services or drugs.
 Chapter 7 describes the situations in which you may need to ask for reimbursement.
 It also tells how to send us the paperwork that asks us to pay you back for our share of the cost of a drug you have paid for. - If you are requesting an exception, provide the "supporting statement."
 Your doctor or other prescriber must give us the medical reasons for the drug exception you are requesting.
 (We call this the "supporting statement.")
 Your doctor or other prescriber can fax or mail the statement to us.
 Or your doctor or other prescriber can tell us on the phone and follow up by faxing or mailing a written statement if necessary.
-See Sections 6.2 and 6.3 for more information about exception requests. - We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form or on our plan's form, which is available on our website www.careplushealthplans.com/members/drug-coverage-determination.
-This page of our website describes the processes for requesting coverage decisions and appealing our decisions.
-It also includes links to downloadable and printable Coverage Determination Request Forms, in English and Spanish, with instructions for faxing and mailing your requests.
-There is also a link to "Submit your request online" if you want to submit your request electronically.
-Just click on the link to complete the on-line form and follow the directions on each page.
-If you have questions or need help, contact Member Services at the number on the back of your Member ID card.
+See Sections 6.2 and 6.3 for more information about exception requests.

+- We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form, which is available on our website. - To submit a coverage determination request online, please go to: Humana.com/member/member-rights/pharmacy-authorizations.
+Fill out the Coverage Determination Request Form.
+You'll need to send us supporting documentation from the prescribing doctor to show medical need.
+Your information will be sent to us securely.

-Legal Terms A "fast coverage decision" is called an "expedited coverage determination."
+Legal A "fast coverage decision" is called an "expedited coverage determination."
+Terms